Alsace–Lorraine: Annexation considerations

+The possibility of granting Alsace–Lorraine the status of a constituent state of the German Empire with its own sovereign and constitution was not considered, in part because Prussia was convinced that the population of the territory would first have to be Germanized, i.e., accustomed to the new German-Prussian form of government.
+The Imperial Territory (Reichsland) created on 28 June 1871 was therefore treated initially as an occupied territory and administered directly by an imperial governor (Oberpräsident) appointed by Wilhelm I. Although it was not technically part of the Kingdom of Prussia, in practical terms, it amounted to the same thing since the emperor was also king of Prussia and the chancellor its minister-president.

-Memory of the Napoleonic Wars was still fresh in the 1870s.
-Wilhelm I himself had had to flee with the Prussian royal family to East Prussia as a nine year old in 1806 and had served in the Battle of Waterloo.
-Until the Franco-Prussian War, the French had maintained a long-standing desire to establish their entire eastern frontier on the Rhine, and thus they were viewed by most 19th century Germans as an aggressive and acquisitive people.
-In the years before 1870 the Germans feared the French more than the French feared the Germans.
-Many Germans at the time thought that the creation of the new Empire in itself would be enough to earn permanent French enmity, and thus desired a defensible border with their long-standing enemy.
-Any additional enmity that would be earned from territorial concessions was downplayed as marginal and insignificant in the overall scheme of things.
+Memory of the Napoleonic Wars was still alive in the 1870s.
+Wilhelm I himself had had to flee with the Prussian royal family to East Prussia as a nine-year-old in 1806 and had served in the Battle of Waterloo.
+Until the Franco-Prussian War, the French had maintained a long-standing desire to establish their entire eastern frontier on the Rhine.
+Thus, most 19th-century Germans viewed them as aggressive and acquisitive people.
+In the years before 1870, the Germans feared the French more than the French feared the Germans.
+Many Germans at the time thought that the unification of Germany as the new Empire would in itself be enough to earn permanent French enmity and thus desired a defensible border with their long-standing enemy.
+Any additional hostility earned from territorial concessions was downplayed as marginal and insignificant in the scheme.

+Area annexed

-The annexed area consisted of the northern part of Lorraine, along with Alsace.
+The annexed area consisted of the northern part of Lorraine and Alsace.